 (Image courtesy of The Getty’s Open Content Program—more info at this link)

-I am currently translating John Buridan’s Long Questions on the “Peri Hermeneias”, as well as selections from his Questions on the Metaphysics of Aristotle (QM), under contract for Fordham University Press.
+Recently I edited and translated John Buridan’s Long Questions on the “Peri Hermeneias”, along with relevant passages in his Questions on the Metaphysics of Aristotle (QM).
+The book is under contract with Fordham University Press, and should come out in 2026.

 Here is a sample translation from the QM: